Caspinwall1/Caspinwall1/README.md

  - [Simple Scripts](https://github.com/Caspinwall1/Caspinwall1/blob/main/Simple%20Scripts)

 <h2> 🤳 Connect with me:</h2>
-### Systems Engineer | General Informatics (July 2024 - Present)
-Work across multiple IT environments
-Reset user passwords, assign permissions, create new users, use Active Directory to configure GPOs and user permissions.
-Use Windows Server and Microsoft Desktop OS to troubleshoot server issues that occur.
-Setup of new laptops/PCs and install/upgrade of standard software applications Provide Level 2 Help Desk Support
-Install new software releases, system upgrades, patches, etc.
-Create DHCP scope to propagate IP addresses to users.
-Work directly with Sales to work on complex design for customer presentations Travel to customer sites
-Use screenconnect to remote into users computers and servers.
-Use the Connectwise ticketing system
-Perform event log analysis to identify the scope of the incident, alert, or problem.
- Respond to compromised accounts, computers, and emails.
-Utilize Sentinel One to manage the security of endpoints and networks automating tasks within infrastructure to ensure a better customer experience Microsoft Active Directory, O365, and SharePoint Networking – Configuring/troubleshooting/deploying (SonicWall/Ruckus/Cisco/Unifi) Familiarity with Networking protocols (DHCP, DNS, VLANS) Windows Server 2012 and up and Windows 7 and up
-VMWare and Hyper-V
-Powershell scripting to troubleshoot and gain system information

 ### Systems Engineer at General Informatics (July 2024-)
 -Work across multiple IT environments
 -Reset user passwords, assign permissions, create new users, use Active Directory to configure GPOs and user permissions.